-- How does that economic power reach into political and cultural life, though elite networks, funding relationships, lobbying and mass-media advertising and messaging?
+- How does that economic power reach into political and cultural life, through elite networks, funding relationships, lobbying and mass-media advertising and messaging?
 What are the implications of such corporate influence for politics and society?

 - How is corporate power wielded at ground level, from fossil-fuel extraction and transport right through to final consumption?
 If we follow a barrel of bitumen from its source to the end user, how does it affect the communities and environments all along the way?
 How and why do certain links along these commodity chains become flashpoints of intense political struggle, as we have seen particularly with pipeline projects?

 - How can we build capacity for citizen monitoring of corporate power and influence, while expanding the space for democratic discussion?

 Over the next six years, our partnership will answer these questions and make our research widely available.
 We are developing an open-source, publicly-accessible database of who’s who in and around the fossil-fuel sector – coming soon to this website.
 And we will engage Canadians in a conversation about the role of the fossil fuel sector in our democracy.